-If your business is like most modern enterprises, you depend on information technology to drive your business forward.
-Whether it’s your e-commerce portal, your supply chain system or your call center platform, your critical business services always have to be online and operating at peak performance.
+Your business depends on information technology to drive your business forward.
+Whether it’s your e-commerce portal, your supply chain system, or your call center platform, your critical business services always have to be online and operating at peak performance.
 Otherwise, your customers and employees are directly affected – as is your bottom line.

 Let’s start with event management.
 ITIL defines an event as “A change of state which has significance for the management of a Configuration Item or IT Service.”

 Still feeling less than enlightened?
 Let’s look at what this actually means.

 To start with, a Configuration Item (CI) is simply a component that you manage in your IT environment – such as a router, server, database, or application.
 An event is simply something that happens to a CI – that’s what ITIL means by “a change of state”.

 Of course, lots of things can happen to a CI, so there are many different types of events.